A Re-classification of Information Seeking Tasks and Their Computational Solutions

-where $a$ is the action taken by the agent after it perceives state $s$; the model estimates the resultant state as $s'$ and the immediate reward as $r'$.
+where $a$ is the action taken by the agent after it perceives state $s$; the model outputs the resultant state as $s'$ and the immediate reward as $r'$.

-Sections \ref{sec:value-based} and \ref{sec:policy-based} present RL methods that are ``model-free" and are not aware of $M$.
-Model-based RL methods make plans with the model $M$ before taking actions.
-They collect and learn the model first from past experiences, which sometimes are simulated from a policy, and then makes the plan.
-Figure \ref{fig:model2} shows the paradigm of model-based reinforcement learning.
+Both value-based and policy-based methods do not utilize the state transition model $M$.
+Thus they are called {\it model-free} methods.
+When an RL method knows or learns the model $M$, and then makes plans with $M$ when taking actions, we call them {\it model-based} RL methods.
+Figure \ref{fig:model2} shows the model-based RL paradigm.

+The transition model $M$ can be learned from data.
+The learning can happen (1) before, (2) alternating with, and (3) together with policy updates.
+First, learn the transition model before policy updates appear in early work.
+They include optimal control and planning.
+Monte-Carlo Tree Search (MCTS) is an example of planning.
+AlphaGo used it in combination with actor-critic \cite{DBLP:journals/nature/SilverHMGSDSAPL16} and beat human Go champions in 2016.
+Second, the transition model $M$ can also be learned alternately with the policy.
+Dyna \cite{DBLP:books/lib/SuttonB98} is a classic algorithm of this kind.
+Third, It can learn the transition model by calculating a gradient through both the model and policy proposed in PILCO \cite{DBLP:conf/icml/DeisenrothR11} and Guided Policy Search (GPS) \cite{DBLP:conf/icml/LevineK13}.

-Value iteration is perhaps the simplest form of model-based RL.
+Value Iteration (VI) is perhaps the simplest form of model-based RL.